 It's not uncommon for writers to need help with book marketing, including websites and SEO, it's impossible to be proficient at everything.
 Thankfully, there are those who know the ins and outs of optimizing websites, if needed take advantage of them.

-This is a reprint from the summer of 2011, but the information is well worth repeating.
+This is a reprint from 2011, but the information is well worth repeating.

 MORE ON ONLINE MARKETING